Kim Potter guilty of manslaughter in Daunte Wright's death

-“I cannot treat this case any differently than any other case,” she said.

-As Potter was led out of the courtroom in handcuffs, a man shouted “We love you Kim!”
-Outside the courthouse, meanwhile, a group of people chanted “Say his name!
-Daunte Wright.”
+They chanted “Say his name!
+Daunte Wright!”
 Some held yellow signs that said “guilty” in large block letters.

+Potter, who testified that she “didn’t want to hurt anybody,” looked down without any visible reaction when the verdicts were read.
+As Chu thanked the jury, Potter made the sign of the cross.

+Potter’s attorneys argued that she should be allowed to remain free until she's sentenced, saying she wasn’t going to commit another crime or go anywhere.

+“We love you, we appreciate you, and honestly, we could not have done it without you,” she said.

+The time-stamps on the verdicts showed that jurors agreed on the second count on Tuesday, before they asked the judge that afternoon what to do if they were having difficulty agreeing.
+The guilty verdict on the more serious first-degree count was reached at 11:40 a.m.
+Thursday.

 Potter, who is white, shot and killed the 20-year-old Wright during an April 11 traffic stop in Brooklyn Center as she and other officers were trying to arrest him on an outstanding warrant for a weapons possession charge.
-The shooting happened at a time of high tension in the area, with former Minneapolis police officer Derek Chauvin standing trial just miles away for the killing of George Floyd.
-Potter resigned two days later.
+The shooting happened at a time of high tension in the area, with Chauvin standing trial in nearby Minneapolis for Floyd's death.

-Jurors saw video of the shooting that was captured by police body cameras and dashcams.
-It showed Potter and an officer she was training, Anthony Luckey, pull over Wright for having expired license plate tags and an air freshener hanging from his rear-view mirror.
-During the stop, Luckey discovered there was a warrant for Wright’s arrest for not appearing in court on the weapons possession charge, and he, Potter and another officer went to take Wright into custody.

-Wright obeyed Luckey’s order to get out of his car, but as Luckey tried to handcuff him, Wright pulled away and got back in.
-As Luckey held onto Wright, Potter said “I’ll tase ya.”
-The video then shows Potter holding her gun in her right hand and pointing it at Wright.
-Again, Potter said, “I’ll tase you,” and then two seconds later: “Taser, Taser, Taser.”
-One second later, she fired a single bullet into Wright’s chest.
+Jurors saw video of the shooting from police body cameras and dashcams.
+As Wright pulled away while another officer attempted to handcuff him, Potter repeatedly said she would tase him before she drew her handgun and shot him once in his chest.

 “(Expletive)!
 I just shot him. ...
-I grabbed the wrong (expletive) gun,” Potter said.
+I grabbed the wrong (expletive) gun,” Potter said on video shown to the jury.
 A minute later, she said: “I’m going to go to prison.”

-In sometimes tearful testimony, Potter told jurors that she was “sorry it happened.”
-She said the traffic stop “just went chaotic” and that she shouted her warning about the Taser after she saw a look of fear on the face of Sgt.
-Mychal Johnson, who was leaning into the passenger-side door of Wright’s car.
-She also told jurors that she doesn’t remember what she said or everything that happened after the shooting, as much of her memory of those moments “is missing.”
+During her sometimes tearful testimony, Potter told jurors that she was “sorry it happened.”
+She said the traffic stop “just went chaotic."

-Potter’s lawyers argued that she made a mistake by drawing her gun instead of her Taser.
-But they also said she would have been justified in using deadly force if she had meant to because Johnson was at risk of being dragged.
+The maximum prison sentence for 1st-degree manslaughter is 15 years.
+Minnesota law sentences defendants only on their most serious conviction when multiple counts involve the same act and the same victim, and state guidelines call for about 7 years on that charge.

 For first-degree manslaughter, prosecutors had to prove that Potter caused Wright’s death while committing a misdemeanor — in this case, the “reckless handling or use of a firearm so as to endanger the safety of another with such force and violence that death or great bodily harm to any person was reasonably foreseeable.”